top of page

 The ongoing conflict disrupts global oil supplies, causing energy prices to climb.
 This increase affects several key areas in Ontario’s construction industry:

-• Transportation of building materials becomes more expensive
+• Transportation of building materials becomes more expensive.

-• Labour costs rise as energy-dependent processes become costlier
+• Labour costs rise as energy-dependent processes become costlier.

-• Equipment operation and logistics face higher fuel expenses
+• Equipment operation and logistics face higher fuel expenses.

 For anyone planning to build or renovate, these rising costs mean budgets need careful adjustment.
 The longer the conflict continues, the more pressure will build on construction prices across Ontario.
 Early planning and swift execution become essential to manage these increases effectively.